-Solid overall defense sales growth of 3% was driven by increased demand for our technologies across several branches of the military.
-In particular, we experienced strong growth in our naval market of 12% due to the ramp-up in production on the Virginia class submarine program and CVN-79 Ford class aircraft carrier, as well as the Electro-Mechanical Aircraft Launch System and Advanced Arresting Gear programs used in the takeoff and landing of aircraft on naval ships.
-In aerospace defense, we achieved growth of 11%, benefiting from strong growth in unmanned aerial vehicles, most notably on the Global Hawk program, as well as increased content on various aircraft and helicopter programs.
-These markets were offset by a 28% decline in ground defense due to reductions in reset and modernization opportunities on various ground vehicles, primarily due to reduced spending on the Bradley Fighting Vehicle, as well as the cancellation of the Future Combat Systems ("FCS") program.
-Across our defense business, we saw increased demand for our embedded computing technologies on new domestic programs and upgrades, which is in-line with the government's continued focus on expanding ISR applications, as well as a steady rise in sales to foreign military platforms.
+Modest overall defense sales growth of 4% was driven by increased demand for our technologies across several of the defense markets.
+In particular, we experienced 11% growth in our aerospace defense market, led by a strong surge in sales to various helicopters programs, most notably for the Black Hawk, as well as improved demand on various fighter aircraft programs.
+Elsewhere, sales to the naval defense market were mixed, dropping 1% overall, as the ramp-up in production on the Virginia class submarine program and CVN-79 Ford class aircraft carrier, along with the shift to full production on the Advanced Arresting Gear program, were not enough to offset the winding down in production-related sales on the CVN-78 aircraft carrier and the Electro-Mechanical Aircraft Launch System program.
+Sales to the ground defense market declined 3% due to continued reductions in reset and modernization opportunities on various ground vehicles, primarily due to reduced spending on the Bradley Fighting Vehicle, as well as the winding down on the Future Combat Systems ("FCS") program.
+Sales to the international ground defense market were strong, led by increased demand for our turret drive stabilization systems.
+Across our defense businesses, we saw increased demand for our embedded computing technologies on new domestic programs and upgrades, which is in line with the U.S. Government's continued focus on expanding ISR and unmanned applications, as well as a steady rise in sales to foreign military platforms.